rialele/rialele/README.md

 - 🔭 I’m currently working on my final year project which involves the marriage of NLP with Computer Vision in E-commerce
 - 🌱 Currently learning about Quantum Computing in AI

-Browse the projects I've worked on and put the codes to good use for your own learning.
-Don't hesitate to connect with me on LinkedIn!

 <!--
 **rialele/rialele** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.